Getting your Trinity Audio player ready...

 Have to take this.
 Got things covered.
 See Miss Bakirtzis.

-He opened his laptop, smiled big, and gave me a thumb’s-up.
-I did the same.
 I rubbed Hellie’s head and shook the chain to tell her we were leaving.

-Although I wasn’t sure if he was looking, I nonchalantly blocked Mr. Shulenmeyers’ view as we exited.
+Although I wasn’t sure if he was looking, I nonchalantly blocked Mr. Shulenmeyers’s view as we exited.
+The same as I had done when we entered.

 “What’s this?”
-She handed me a white standard-sized business card.
+She handed me a standard-sized white business card.

-“It’s your ‘situation awareness’ card.”
-Her expression was wholly hypercritical, and she followed with, “You are under the strictest of orders to show this to any teacher, student, security guard, whomever approaches you about your…situation.”
+“You are under the strictest of orders to show this to any teacher, student, security guard, or whoever approaches you about your…situation.”

 Her leer fell to Hellie, then to the chain I was holding in my hand.